CircleOfNice/CoreWorker/README.md

 ```

 # Usage
 If you just want to wait until your process is ready, create a process with your desired command and condition.
 The condition is used to filter incoming data from stdout/stderr until it is triggered.
-In this case the process has reached its ready state.
-This can happen in three different ways:
+In this case the process has reached its ready state, which can be reached in three different ways:
   1. The ```condition``` is a string and the output contains this string
   2. The ```condition``` is a regular expression and the output is a match
   3. The ```condition``` is a function, takes the output and returns ```true```

-Afterwards you can await the ready-state with a specified timeout.
+You can now await the ready-state with a specified timeout.
 ```js
 import { process } from "core-worker";

 const result = await process("your command", "condition").ready(1000);
 ```

-Besides you can wait until your process is finished, shown in the example below.
+Shown in the example below, you can wait until your process has finished.
 This time a condition does not need to be set, unless you want to wait until the process is ready, too.
 Afterwards the finished state is awaitable with or without a specified timeout.
 ```js
 import { process } from "core-worker";

 const result = await process("your command").death();
 ```

 If you want to compose a chain of streams containing your process, you can use ```instance.stream``` to write data into ```instance.stdin``` and read data out of ```instance.stdout/instance.stderr```.
 ```js
 import { process } from "core-worker";

 readstream.pipe(process("your command").stream()).pipe(writestream);
 ```

 # Examples
 The following examples show how some common use cases are solved using CoreWorker:

-## Wait until process is ready
+## Wait until a process is ready
-Let's suppose we want to wait until our http-server is ready - but no longer than 1000 milliseconds
+Let's suppose we want to wait until our HTTP-Server is ready - but no longer than 1000 milliseconds
 So first we write a simple server script ...
 ```js
 //Server.js